 The WHY is Important

-If you look at an image and think “I’m not sure I like this” it’s important to take a few more minutes and pinpoint why your brain doesn’t agree with the design choices.
+When you’re looking at an image and think “I’m not sure I like this” it’s important to take a few more minutes and pinpoint why your brain doesn’t agree with the design choices.
 Is it the colour?
 Is it the font?
 Is the image used not something you’re a fan of?
 It’s very easy to pass along the feedback of “Can we try something else?
-I’m not sure I like this version” you will be able to come to a quicker resolution if you’re able to tell your designer what aspects of the image you would like altered.
+I’m not sure I like this version” You will be able to come to a quicker resolution if you’re able to tell your designer what aspects of the image you would like altered.

 Not the creative type but need some fresh graphics for your next lot of Facebook Ads?
 Looking for a new business rebrand?